 The women of Chi Omega, Gamma Phi Beta, Kappa Alpha Theta, Kappa Delta, and Kappa Kappa Gamma are so excited to share the amazing opportunities and life-changing experiences that they have had through their national sorority membership and participation in our Panhellenic community!
 In order to register you will be asked to supply contact general information about yourself.
 Please have your credit card ready to pay the registration fee.

-If you have any questions, please contact Riley Napoleon, Panhellenic Vice President for Recruitment and Membership or Mary Ann Hanicak, Assistant to the Vice President for Student Affairs/Fraternity and Sorority Advisor.
+If you have any questions, please contact Mary Ann Hanicak, Manager of Student Life Programs.
 We can’t wait to meet you!

-To learn more about the recruitment process, read our digital booklet which gives more information about joining a sorority at John Carroll University, recruitment guidelines and more.
+To learn more about the recruitment process, read the Sorority Recruitment Guide below which gives more information about joining a sorority at John Carroll University, recruitment guidelines and more.

 Fraternities and sororities are values-based organizations focused on four main areas: leadership, scholarship, civic engagement, and brotherhood/sisterhood.
 Beginning in the 1700s, our organizations connect collegiate and alumni members with the college or university for a lifetime.
 Membership in a fraternity or sorority can offer many opportunities for involvement, such as holding leadership roles, providing community service to the local area, achieving high scholastic standards, and developing close bonds through friendship and mutual obligation to fellow members.
 Additionally, fraternity and sorority members have access to high-quality educational programs and social activities.